What Is Schwarzbier?

-May the schwartz be with you!
+May the Schwartz be with you!
 For those unfamiliar with the iconic Star Wars parody from Mel Brooks called Spaceballs, let me fill you in.
 It’s a hilarious flick featuring Honey, I Shrunk the Kids’ Rick Moranis as Dark Helmet (aka Darth Vader) in a helmet ten sizes too big for him; John Candy as Barf, a half-man, half-dog sidekick; and a character called Yogurt, the wisest sage in the galaxy.
-It’s Yogurt that wisely says, “May the Schwartz be with you.”
+Yogurt wisely says, “May the Schwartz be with you.”
 Obviously, a parody of “May the Force be with you.”
 Star Wars fans famously mark May 4th as an official holiday: May the 4th Be With You.
 So it makes complete sense that craft beer fans have morphed that day into our own parody: May the Schwartz Be With You.
-Instead of celebrating Star Wars (you still can if you want), the craft beer version celebrates schwarzbier.
+Instead of celebrating Star Wars (you still can, if you want), the craft beer version celebrates schwarzbier.

 What?

 Schwarzbier!
-Literally a German word that translates to black lager, schwarzbier is reminiscent of a German-style dunkel, but drier, darker, roastier, and lighter.
+Literally, a German word that translates to black lager, schwarzbier is reminiscent of a German-style dunkel but drier, darker, roastier, and lighter.

-But if American craft brewers have anything to say about it, schwarzbiers are a style that one should drink not just on May 4th, but any time during the year.
+But if American craft brewers have anything to say about it, schwarzbiers are a style that one should drink not just on May 4th but any time during the year.

 Hughes first experienced a schwarzbier in college.
 While drinking one at Upland Brewing Co. in Bloomington, IN, she remembers thinking: “What the fuck is this?
-This is great, this is all I want to drink for the rest of my life.”
+This is great; this is all I want to drink for the rest of my life.”

 The Origin of the Schwarbier